Diseases (205)

 B89 - Unspecified parasitic disease

-C21.0 - Malignant neoplasm of anus, unspecified
+C24.9 - Malignant neoplasm of biliary tract, unspecified

 C25 - Malignant neoplasm of pancreas